VinceX2/Mineria_Datos/Unidad2/Practicas/Practica2/readme.md

 test_set <- subset(dataset, split == FALSE)
 ```

-Now we're able to implement the algotirhm, to do that we need first defined the formula and the dataset that we'll use in the algorithm, all this stuff inside a variabel called regressor.
+Now we're able to implement the algorithm, to do that we need first defined the formula and the dataset that we'll use in the algorithm, all this stuff inside a variable called regressor.

 ```r
 regressor = lm(formula = Budgetmillion ~ AudienceRatings,